cimage/website/content/doc/127_configure.md

 The development mode is more verbose of its error situations.
 This is good for first time users.

-Update your configuration file to use development mode.
+You can update your configuration file to use development mode.
 This will provide you with debug options and verbose error messages.

 ```php
 /**